mattparkerls/leadscoring-autoconversion/README.md

 Once the Lead has a score of 85 (or otherwise) it will automatically convert.
 The conversion process follows these steps:

-* Lead is matched with Existing Accounts
+    1. Lead is matched with existing Contacts via Email_Domain__c
-* If Lead already exists as an Account, Lead is converted and attached as a new Contact
+    2. If Lead matches with a Contact, Lead is converted and attached to the parent Account as a new Contact
-* If Lead does not exist as an Account, Lead is reassigned according to active Assingment Rules
+    3. If Lead does not match, Lead is reassigned according to active Assingment Rules
-* After Assignment Rules run, Lead is converted into a new Account
+    4. After Assignment Rules run, Lead is converted into a new Account

 Autoconversion should convert all Leads that meet the predefined score.
 The goal is to convert highly-ranked Leads without creating duplicates.
 And assign these Leads to the proper owner.

-## Usage
-### How to implement
+## How to implement

 The core components are:
 * LeadProcess.cls